 A recent Forbes article pointed the finger at the increasing use of jargon, and it made me laugh.
 Although the article was light-hearted in intent, it rings very true and provides a timely reminder for all of us.

-I often see jargon on CVs and hear it during interviews, and most of the time, I think it should be avoided.
+I often see jargon on resumes and hear it during interviews, and most of the time, I think it should be avoided.
 Internal jargon rarely means anything to anyone else, particularly those outside the business.

 Your objective in writing a resume, or participating in an interview, is to be as explanatory as possible while being succinct, not to bamboozle someone with jargon.

-In my time as a specialist consultant in the FMCG marketing space, I have seen and heard a lot of jargon, but here are the top five:
+In my time as a specialist recruitment consultant in the FMCG marketing space, I have seen and heard a lot of jargon, but here are the top five:

 - End to end responsibilities